bafsar/MVCCorePluginManager/README.md

 Now, it's time to use the plugin in any page.

-To do that, we request the plugin with it's name in view's code block and then adding in html block
+To do that, we request the plugin with its name in view's code block and then adding in html block

     @{
         var testPluginModule = PluginManager.GetModule("Plugins.TestPlugin"); // Your plugin assembly name without extension.